 The data is collected statewide from SAM II Advantage HR system and includes only salaried employees.
 Voluntary turnover includes resignations and retirements.
 Involuntary turnover reflects dismissals.
 Data is reported quarterly, with current year-to-date data included.
 Benchmark data from Pricewaterhouse Cooper's Saratoga Institute is used in this measure.
 USE RESOURCES WISELY Rate of employee turnover - 6c When employees leave MoDOT, the department loses a large investment in recruiting, hiring and training its workforce.
 While some turnover is appropriate, MoDOT needs to retain a great workforce that has the knowledge and specialized skills to deliver the department's commitments and provide outstanding customer service.
-The overall turnover rate, combining the voluntary and involuntary turnover, has decreased slightly from 5.05 percent in the first two quarters of fiscal year 2016 to 4.93 percent in the first two quarters of FY 2017.
-During the first two quarters of FY 2017, voluntary turnover rates (86 retirements and 140 resignations) showed a slight downward trend.
-Involuntary turnover has increased from 17 separations (dismissals) in the first two quarters of FY 2017.
-First-year turnover remains high and is the focus for the department's employee retention efforts through the onboarding program.
+The overall turnover rate, combining the voluntary and involuntary turnover, has risen slightly from 7.75 percent in the first three quarters of fiscal year 2016 to 7.76 percent in the first three quarters of FY 2017.
+During the first three quarters of FY 2017, voluntary turnover rates (125 retirements and 234 resignations) showed a slight downward trend.
+Involuntary turnover has increased from 32 separations (dismissals) in the first three quarters of FY 2017.